spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 > Positivity rate = 7 day moving average of PCR laboratory specimens that returned a positive PCR test / 7 day moving average of all PCR laboratory specimens tested

 We are constantly reviewing our calculation and may update our formula based on expert advice and as new data becomes available.
+In addition, as described above, there are many reasons to be cautious when interpreting our positivity rates.

 ### Why is your positivity rate for Pennsylvania different from the Pa.
 Department of Health?